TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

 The process of eradication is first forwarded to the *dispatcher* of Extbase by TYPO3.
-Before the execution is handed to the controller code in `ActionController`, the dispatcher and the parent `Boostrap` complete several preliminary tasks before they hand the further processing on to the according position within the code of the blog example:
+The dispatcher and the parent `Boostrap` complete several preliminary tasks before they hand the further processing on to the according position within the code of the blog example, which is part of the `ActionController`:

 * The `RequestBuilder` interprets the incoming request and bundles all relevant information into a ``Request`` object.